BenLeadbetter/SFML-Vector-Operations/README.md

 # SFML-Vector-Operations
-Functions for additional vector analysis
+Tools for additional vector analysis with the sf::Vector2<T> and sf::Vector3<T> classes

+  The vector_operations.hpp header has a load of template operations that are useful.
+  The Matrix class is for doing things matrix-y on your sf::Vector2<T>s and sf::Vector3<T>s.